ianmaclarty/amulet/doc/math.md

 Returns +1 if n > 0, -1 if n < 0 and 0 if n == 0.

+### math.fract(v) {#math.fract .func-def}

+Returns the fractional part of `v`.
+If `v` is a vector it returns a vector of the same size with each component being the fractional part of the corresponding component in the original vector.

 ### math.randvec2() {#math.randvec2 .func-def}

 Returns a `vec2` with all components set to a random number